-The Gibson Group recently developed interactive software for an immersive experience that allows visitors to learn the famous Ka Mate haka.
+The Gibson Group developed interactive software for an immersive experience that allows visitors to learn the famous Ka Mate haka.

 The experience uses a series of z-depth cameras to capture each visitor and superimpose their silhouette over virtual haka instructors.
 Analytical software then heightens the experience by giving real time feedback, as each visitor attempts to keep in time with his or her instructor.